Chang La

-Chang La is a high mountain pass in Ladakh at an elevation of 5360 m in the Ladakh Range between Leh and the Shyok River valley.
+Chang La is a high mountain pass in Ladakh at an elevation of 5360 m in the Greater Himalaya between Leh and the Shyok River valley.
 The Chang La, on Leh to Pangong Lake road, lies on the Leh-Karu-Sakti-Zingral-Chang La-Durbuk-Tangtse-Pangong Lake motorable road.
 Karu, which lies on Leh-Manali NH-3, connects Chang La and Pangong Lake to Leh and the rest of India.
 In September 2021, BRO opened another alternate motorable asphalt road between Zingral and Tangtse via Ke La pass (5669.28 m) and Taruk (also spelled Tharuk).

-Chang La is approached from Zingral village by a steeply climbing asphalt road which requires a careful drive.
-The stretch of 10–15 km road on either side of Chang la becomes loose dirt and slush after the winter and requires regular maintenance.
-During the summer months specifically the tourist season, small streams appear across the road, making the climb a challenge for the bikers.
+Chang La is approached from Zingral village by a steeply climbing asphalt road which requires careful driving.
+The stretch of 10–15 km road on either side of Chang La becomes loose dirt and slush after the winter and requires regular maintenance.
+During the summer months specifically the tourist season, small streams appear across the road, making the climb a challenge for bikers.
 The descent from Chang La towards Tangtse or Darbuk is again very steep.
-As per the medics, it is advisable to not stay at the top for more than 20-25 mins as it could be detrimental to health owing to its high altitude which could cause the altitude sickness.
+Doctors advise not staying at the top for more than 20–25 minutes as it may cause altitude sickness.

 Etymology

-Chang La literally means "Northern Pass" (Chang = north, La = Pass).
+Chang La literally means "Southern Pass" ("Chang" = South, "La" = Pass) in the Tibetic language of Ladakhi.

 Geography

-The Changla Pass is the main gateway for the Nubra region.
-The small town of Tangste is one of the nearest settlement.
+The Changla pass is the main gateway for the Nubra region.
+The small town of Tangste is one of the nearest settlements.
 Zingral is the nearest habitation.